- Provide counseling, instruction, and mentoring

 More About This Degree

-In addition to these features, the McGowan Center also houses the Psychological Services Center, an outpatient mental health clinic that serves the local community and is an important training ground for psychology and counseling students.
+The McGowan Center also houses the Psychological Services Center, an outpatient mental health clinic that provides mental health services to the community and training facilities for students in undergraduate, master's, and doctoral programs.
+The clinic has one-way observation rooms for individual, group, and family therapy.

 Specific Program Requirements